jeremybarbet/react-native-modalize/docs/SHOWCASE.md

 # Who's using Modalize?

-Hundreds of [open source](https://github.com/jeremybarbet/react-native-modalize/network/dependents) projects are using Modalize, but also many customer apps as you can see under.
-If you have an application that could be featured here, feel free to add it [here](#).
+Hundreds of [open source](https://github.com/jeremybarbet/react-native-modalize/network/dependents) projects are using Modalize, but also some cool customer apps.

+If you have an app that could be featured, feel free to reach to me [@jeremybarbet](https://twitter.com/jeremybarbet).

 <ul class="app-store-list">
   <li class="app-store-item">